MarcGuitart/HackUPC-TravelPerk/README.md

 ## Technology used

-We took a modern approach and valued crossplatform,
+We took a modern approach and valued crossplatform and native components.

+- Git

-* Expo & React Native for the frontend
+- Expo & React Native for the frontend

-* Supabase for the backend
+- Supabase for the backend

 ## Learning

-A fer
+We had to learn the project setup and file structure, React Native, we had to revise SQL and debug a lot.

 - It's possible to have a single codebase supporting native elements

+- Team working, organization and colaboration

-- Més coses
+- Hard mentality

 <p align="right">(<a href="#readme-top">back to top</a>)</p>